The toughest part of letting go is realising that the other person already did. – Unknown

 Gather together everything that has even the tiniest hint that reminds you of the time spent with your ex.
 Give it all to charity or chuck it away from your house, from your mind, from your life.
 Everything that triggers your memories to pop up.
 Throw everything away that reminds you of your old life, you have a new, a better one to run now and there is no need for keeping all that dusty clutter.

-I was hesitant about that… After all, there are so many things we hang on to postcards, presents, photos of travels and discoveries the world together… especially if you are as sentimental as me who still keeps some of her workbooks from elementary school (no judgements, please).
+I was hesitant about that… After all, there are so many things we hang on to postcards, presents, photos of travels and discoveries the world together… especially if you are as sentimental as me who still keeps some of her workbooks from elementary school (no judgments, please).
 But I did it… I gathered that all together and just let it go.
 Because there was that sense in me that there was no use in that stuff anyway and that person was never coming back into my life.
 So there was no need to keep anything that would have reminded me of him anchoring memories from the bottom of my broken heart (back then).

 There is such a temptation to go and stuff your face with junk food.
 To eat buckets of ice cream and demolish pizza, especially when we feel the need to fill the void inside.
 I was an emotional eater.
 That’s why the decision to eat healthy, exercise and move more didn’t come to me naturally knocking on my door.

 Take care of yourself.
 No one will do it better than you.
-Clean your mind, body and home paving the way for new positive things that will follow once you leave old things in the past.
+Clean your mind, body, and home paving the way for new positive things that will follow once you leave old things in the past.

 #4.
 Quality Time With Yourself

-If you think about changing your style starting from hair and finishing with a new wardrobe, new attitude and new thoughts – then go for it.
+If you think about changing your style starting from hair and finishing with a new wardrobe, new attitude, and new thoughts – then go for it.
 It is always a good idea to experiment new things opening your heart and mind to new suggestions that life is always rich with.
 Take up a new hobby or two.
-Do something nice for yourself, there are no limitations.
+Do something nice for yourself; there are no limitations.
 Let yourself experience new things and be happy.

 Quality time with yourself gives you an understanding of how to take better care of yourself.
 This is the time when you need to surround yourself with as many positive people and experiences as possible.
 Show yourself love and attention you deserve.